 American Wigeon (front) and two Redheads, on Silver Lake near Dayton, January 31.

 These photos, and several more, can be seen on the Wild birds yearly photo gallery page.

 Complete blog entries for the current month:

-May 2013 (with links to archives of previous months)
+March 2014 (with links to archives of previous months)